eniscd/eniscd.github.io/README.md

-this is my first html & css project. and its in early stage, im making this as im learning new stuff about html and css. i know, my code is prolly shit, but ill fix that later on i learn more about it.

-it was a dream for years to make a portfolio after seeing my friend make one.

-also its open source soo you can use it although its dog shit 😭
+# plants8332.github.io
+this is a portfolio website to showcase my projects in the future and with some details about me, futuring some links and stuff.

+it is open source, so you can use it but idk this is my first html & css project and i dont really like the way i wrote it, plus im still learning html and css (i rarely check if im bored or smth)

+so if i were you i would prolly make a better one or just find better open source portfolios on the internet.